 Google fi vs Skyroam: Key takeaways

-Skyroam and Google Fi both offer similar daily flat rates, so the choice between them depends on personal preference.
-Google Fi has great family plan options, while Skyroam’s monthly plans come at a higher cost.
+Skyroam and Google Fi have comparable daily flat rates, making the choice personal.
+Google Fi’s family plans excel, while Skyroam’s monthly plans come at a slightly higher cost.

 Leave a Reply